-If you experience a sharp, regular or recurring pain shooting or radiating down your leg (known as radiculopathy), you may suffer from a damaged nerve or herniated disc in your spine.
-Advertising Policy Cleveland Clinic is a non-profit academic medical center.
-Advertising on our site helps support our mission.
-We do not endorse non-Cleveland Clinic … Read More
+If you experience a sharp, regular or recurring pain shooting or radiating down your leg — known as radiculopathy — you may suffer from a damaged nerve or a herniated disk in your spine.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 When you feel that type of back or leg pain, contact your primary care doctor.
 They can estimate the level of damage — from mild to severe — and help you decide how to tackle the problem, says spine surgeon Dominic Pelle, MD.

 There are typically four levels of treatment used to treat radiating pain in your leg.
 Depending on the severity of your pain, your doctor will recommend one or more of the following:

 If over-the-counter anti-inflammatory medication such as ibuprofen doesn’t work, your next step will be to have an informal examination with your doctor.

 “As long as you don’t show any signs of significant muscle weakness, you will usually be prescribed an anti-inflammatory medication or a steroid dose pack,” says Dr. Pelle.

 If a nerve root is inflamed by a disk herniation or irritated by normal degeneration from aging, then the pain will often calm down.